 Commonly used textbooks, evaluations and intervention materials are available through faculty within the department.
-Students that wish to borrow a textbook should make arrangements with the specific faculty member.
-Resources that are housed in common areas should be signed out via the administrative support staff.
-Materials may be loaned out for a period of 24 hours (unless alternate arrangements have been made with a faculty member) and signed in upon return.
+Students wishing to borrow a textbook should arrange it with the specific faculty member.
+Resources housed in common areas should be signed out via the administrative support staff.
+Materials may be loaned out for 24 hours (unless alternate arrangements have been made with a faculty member) and signed in upon return.